Sensory Rooms – Developing a Calming Space

 - Creating s space for a sensory room

 - The usefulness of a sensory room as part of a total stress and anxiety reduction for your campus and student population

 - Examples from institutions of higher education

-Dr. Jane Thierfeld Brown is Assistant Clinical Professor at Yale Child Study, Yale Medical School and former Director of Student Services at the University of Connecticut School of Law.
+Dr. Jane Thierfeld Brown, who is a parent of a student with a disability, is Assistant Clinical Professor at Yale Child Study, Yale Medical School and former Director of Student Services at the University of Connecticut School of Law.
 She has worked in Disability Services for 37 years.
 She holds an Ed.D from Columbia University, Teachers College.
 Dr. Brown consults with many families, students, school districts and institutions of higher education.
 Dr. Brown has appeared on Good Morning America, CBS News and NPR.
 She has co-authored Student with Asperger's: A Guide for College Professionals (2009), The Parent's Guide to College for Students on the Autism Spectrum (2012), and Behavior Management and Self-Regulation (2012) along with many textbook chapters and articles.